Finding a new SIM-only plan in Singapore is easy.

 It's not uncommon to pay up to $100 per month for a phone on a plan these days.
 You can save a lot of money by using an existing phone instead of forking out for the latest iPhone and pairing it with a cheap SIM-only mobile plan.

-See the five cheapest SIM-only plans with at least 50GB from our database of 17 providers:
+See the six cheapest SIM-only plans with at least 50GB from our database of 17 providers:

 A SIM (Subscriber Identity Module) card is a tiny removable card that stores data needed to identify a subscriber on a mobile network.
 You can remove your SIM from your current phone and insert it into any other compatible device.
 You've also got the option of an eSIM, or electronic SIM card.